 Finding somewhere you want to live is incredibly important.

-Knowing about the different types of accommodation provided and the costs of living in specific areas, will help you make this decision.
+Knowing about the different types of accommodation provided and the costs of living in specific areas will help you to make this decision.

 Managing your money

-Having a reliable source and access to funds will help make your move to the UK easier.
+Having reliable access to funds will help make your move to the UK easier.